Date of Award

 Scholarly Commons Citation

 Haupfear, William Michael, "The Development of an Adaptive Control System for a Phase-Locked Excitation (PhLEX) Method for Advanced Wind Turbine Blade Fatigue Testing" (2010).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 77.